ponoor/python-step-series/docs/step-series/submodules/functionality-descriptions.rst

 Use `/setSpeedProfile`_ to set the above three values.
 Acc and dec cannot be set unless the motor is stopped; however, maxSpeed can be set at any time.

+You can also set the minimum speed (minSpeed) with ``/setMinSpeed``.
+It is unlikely to be used for any actual application, but this speed will be used for ``/releaseSw`` speed as a part of the homing procedure.

 ========================
 Types of Motor Operation